-The recorder’s office registers documents relating to land evidence (deeds, mortgages, liens, etc.) for the City of Providence.
-The office maintains the paper and digital holdings of the City’s non-archived land evidence records.
+The Recorder’s Office registers documents relating to land evidence (deeds, mortgages, liens, etc.) for the City of Providence.
+The Office maintains the paper and digital holdings of the City’s non-archived land evidence records.
+The City’s on-line database of land evidence documents is available from August 1, 2004 to the present.
 We provide accurate and courteous service to customers requiring land document assistance and recording as well as execute the state law to monitor foreclosure mediation compliance to protect the City’s homeowners.

 Electronic Recording